 Digital Platforms can be defined as a set of applications designed to host, provide access and facilitate the cross-use of other applications housed in the Platform.

-A Digital Platform usually includes applications for data-ingestion, a transactional engine to perform tasks or rules-based activities based on AI Machine Learning and analytical engines.
+A Digital Platform includes three elements: first applications for data-ingestion, also a transactional engine to perform rule-based activities based on AI Machine Learning, and thirdly analytical engines.
 Digital Platforms also include Application Programming Interfaces (API) that allows for different internal and external applications to talk to each

 System Platforms and IT Platforms

 These terms were used before the full effects of the Digital Revolution took place, as Platforms were then either 3rd party developed and installed on each enterprise’s site or property.